iukadike/blog/_posts/2023-07-12-Firewalls.md

 <details>
 <summary>Additional notes</summary>
 <br>

-You might wonder why I used `-d 10.9.0.11` instead of `-i eth0`.
-The reason is that it doesn't block traffic to `eth1`.
+You might wonder why I used "-d 10.9.0.11" instead of "-i eth0".
+The reason is that it doesn't block traffic to "eth1".
 Both interfaces are on the same machine, so there is no forwarding.
-When `eth0` gets the traffic, it just passes it on to `eth1`.
+When "eth0" gets the traffic, it just passes it on to "eth1".
 </details>

 <br>